openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-developing-with-odo/06-05-exposing-components-to-public/assignment.md

 difficulty: basic
 timelimit: 500
 ---
-In this topic you will create a `route` in OpenShift to make the demonstration application accessible to the public on the Internet.
+In this topic, you will create a `route` in OpenShift to make the demonstration application accessible to the public on the Internet.

 ----

-`Step 1:` Run the following command to navigate to the the `frontend` directory:
+`Step 1:` Run the following command to navigate to the `frontend` directory:

 ```
 cd /root/frontend